meteofrance/meteonet/docs_src/glossary.md

 ## Wind Components

-The U and V wind components are the two wind speed vector components :
+The U and V wind components are the two horizontal wind speed vector components :

 * U : from west to east